English

 Definition

-EBIT or Earnings Before Interest and Taxes, is a critical financial metric that reflects a company’s profitability from its core operations.
-It is a straightforward way to assess how well a company is performing operationally without considering the effects of its capital structure and tax rates.
-Essentially, EBIT provides a clearer picture of a company’s operational efficiency.
+EBIT or Earnings Before Interest and Taxes, is a crucial financial metric that provides insight into a company’s profitability derived from its core operations.
+This metric allows stakeholders to assess the operational performance of a company without the influence of its capital structure, interest expenses or tax rates.
+By focusing on EBIT, investors and analysts can obtain a clearer understanding of a company’s operational efficiency and profitability, making it an invaluable tool in financial analysis.

 Components of EBIT

-1. Total Revenue: This includes all the income generated from sales of goods and services before any deductions.
+1. Total Revenue: Total revenue encompasses all income generated from the sale of goods and services before any deductions.
+This figure is fundamental in determining a company’s ability to generate sales and serve its market effectively.

-2. Cost of Goods Sold (COGS): These are direct costs attributable to the production of the goods sold by the company, including materials and labor.
+2. Cost of Goods Sold (COGS): COGS represents the direct costs associated with the production of goods sold by the company, including expenses for raw materials, labor and manufacturing overhead.
+A lower COGS relative to total revenue indicates better efficiency in production.

 The formula for calculating EBIT can be expressed as: